dysmon/DevOps/cicd/task1/README.md

 - Uses the generated runner token via GitLab API (you may need to update `ACCESS_TOKEN` and `group_id` in the script).
 - Configures the runner to use the `shell` executor.

-### Prerequisites:
-- Ensure you have `jq` installed for parsing JSON responses.
-- You need to add your valid `ACCESS_TOKEN` to ENV values to interact with the GitLab API.

 ### Example:

 ```bash